dtysky/BlogReworkPro/README.md

 4. Callbacks to promise.
 5. No jqery and any others js animation library, pure css3 animation is enough.
 6. MathJax to Katex.
-7. Dom
+7. Semantic dom.
+8. Grunt to gulp.

 #### Preparing

 1. Server side rendering.
 2. Memory cache.
 3. Improve the theme.
+4. Pack and compress resources.
+5. Image pre-loading.